 And also, what I can do to improve what I have already.
 It’s so easy to get lost thinking about new ideas.

-Instead, you need to look at your numbers, analyze things, and improve what you already have and get better results for a lot less effort, and I didn’t do this enough.
+Instead, you need to look at your numbers, analyze things, improve what you already have, and get better results for a lot less effort, and I didn’t do this enough.

 To give you an example: when you finish a launch, look at your numbers.
 How many people saw your sales page?
 Make sure to get the unique page views from Google Analytics.
 How many people actually clicked?
 How many people opened your emails?
 All of this information is important not only to plan for your future revenue goals but also to troubleshoot.